 1. An employee rostered to be on call will be paid a set daily allowance as set out in Schedule 3.
-An employee is to be given written advice from a SE that the employee is considered to be on call within the meaning of the definition in Subclause 1 above.
-A copy of the written advice shall be provided to the Human Resources Manager by the SE prior to the period of the notice.
+An employee is to be given written advice from the relevant executive that the employee is considered to be on call within the meaning of the definition in Subclause 1 above.
+A copy of the written advice shall be provided to the HR Manager by the executive prior to the period of the notice.